mvnaol2026/Gravity-Does-Not-Exist/EN/04_chapters_10-11.md

 •	**In complex, multi-component structures**, spatially closed, shielded forms arise.
 In such systems, the engagement nodes are protected by external layers of matter from direct bombardment by the medium, which makes the retention of elements highly reliable.

-This mechanical play—the capacity for the reconfiguration of engagements—is of fundamental importance: it is precisely the difference in the accessibility and strength of engagements that subsequently allows us to explain the mechanisms of chemical reactions, radioactive decay, valence, and any phase transitions of substance, completely without invoking abstract forces.
+This mechanical play — the capacity for the reconfiguration of engagements — is of fundamental importance: it is precisely the difference in the accessibility and strength of engagements that subsequently allows us to explain the mechanisms of chemical reactions, radioactive decay, valence, and any phase transitions of substance, completely without invoking abstract forces.

 **8. The Lifespan of a Lunol**

 Once a lunol has formed, aols fall into its sockets, and within this configuration, the lunol is protected from being straightened back out.
 This assembly already constitutes an atom.
 These structures can take a vast multitude of forms, and in all of them, the straightening out of lunols is impossible.

-The lifespan of a lunol is long—spanning billions of years—but it is not infinite.
+The lifespan of a lunol is long — spanning billions of years — but it is not infinite.
 When objects, having traversed a long and arduous journey of billions of kilometers and billions of years, reach the periphery of a Minor universe, they disintegrate into atoms, and those atoms break down into aols and lunols.
-Within the vibrating medium, the lunols gradually—or, more likely, rapidly—straighten back out, returning to their original spherical shape.
+Within the vibrating medium, the lunols gradually — or, more likely, rapidly — straighten back out, returning to their original spherical shape.
 The lunol once again becomes an aol, indistinguishable from all the others.

 **9. The Topology of Stamping and the Architectural Upshot**

 The process of the irreversible geometric alteration of primal matter is rigidly bound to the cosmological structure of the Universe.
 Lunols are fundamentally incapable of emerging at arbitrary points in space, since their stamping requires a unique convergence of extreme physical factors: colossal omnidirectional compression, strictly diametrical force geometry, multiple cumulative collisions, and the retention of a stable load axis.

 This specific set of conditions forms exclusively within the central zones of the rhombic dodecahedrons of Minor universes.
 Lunols are not a ubiquitous, background property of space; they are the product of local, high-pressure cosmic presses.
-This is precisely why matter in the Universe is born and assembled into stable constructs locally—only where the geometry and dynamics of the primal medium establish rigid mechanical conditions for it.
+This is precisely why matter in the Universe is born and assembled into stable constructs locally — only where the geometry and dynamics of the primal medium establish rigid mechanical conditions for it.

 Lunols are the first and only real, tangible "structural components" of the Universe.
 Prior to their emergence, reality was merely a homogeneous, isotropic primal medium capable of transmitting elastic waves of pressure.
 With the appearance of strictly paired deformational sockets acting as mechanical slots, hooks, or "interlocking connections," the true, intuitive architecture of the material world takes its root, opening a direct path to the assembly of atomic structures without relying on mystical fields.